suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 IANA is requested to:

-* allocate CBOR tag 107 (suggested) in the CBOR Tags registry for the SUIT Envelope.
+* allocate CBOR tag 107 (suggested) in the "CBOR Tags" registry for the SUIT Envelope.
-* allocate CBOR tag 1070 (suggested) in the CBOR Tags registry for the SUIT Manifest.
+* allocate CBOR tag 1070 (suggested) in the "CBOR Tags" registry for the SUIT Manifest.
-* allocate media type application/suit-envelope in the Media Types registry.
+* allocate media type application/suit-envelope in the "Media Types" registry, see below.
 * setup several registries as described below.

-IANA is requested to create a new category for Software Update for the Internet of Things (SUIT).

-IANA is requested to create a page within the Software Update for the Internet of Things category for SUIT manifests.
+IANA is requested to create a new category for Software Update for the Internet of Things (SUIT) and a page within this category for SUIT manifests.

 IANA is also requested to create several registries defined in the subsections below.

-For each registry, values 0-23 are Standards Action, 24-255 are IETF Review, 256-65535 are Expert Review, and 65536 or greater are First Come First Served.
-Negative values -23 to 0 are Standards Action, -24 to -255 are for Experimental Use, -256 and lower are Private Use.
+For each registry, values 0-255 are Standards Action and 256 or greater are Expert Review.
+Negative values -255 to 0 are Standards Action, and -256 and lower are Private Use.

-## Registration Template

-* Type:
-    * metadata-element
-    * command
-    * parameter
-* Abstract Machine Behaviour:
-    * Definition of new behaviour in the abstract machine caused by introducing this command
-    * Definition of changed behaviour in the abstract machine caused by introducing this parameter / metadata
-* Command sequence applicability:
-    * For a command or parameter that is not applicable in all sequences, define which sequences are applicable
-* Sub-structure CDDL:
-    * For a flow-control command, the argument to the command that defines the flow control operation
-    * For a parameter, the structure of the parameter
-    * For metadata, the structure of the metadata
-* Severable:
-    * Boolean (y/n)
-    * Only applicable to manifest metadata elements
-* CDDL Extension point:
-    * The name of the CDDL element that is extended by this registration
-* Required parameters:
-    * Some commands require SUIT parameters to be set in advance.
-* Optional parameters:
-    * Some commands allow optional SUIT parameters to be set in advance.
-* Encoding considerations:
-    * Define any tradeoffs in encoding this registration.
-* Security considerations:
-* Interoperability considerations:
-* Published specification:
-* Person & email address to contact for further information:
-* Intended usage:
-    * One of COMMON, LIMITED USE, or OBSOLETE.
-* Restrictions on usage:
-* Author:
-* Change controller:
-* Provisional registration? (standards tree only):
+New entries to those registries need to provide a label, a name and a reference to a specification that describes the functionality.
+More guidance on the expert review can be found below.

 ## SUIT Envelope Elements

+IANA is requested to create a new registry for SUIT envelope elements.

 Label | Name | Reference
 ---|---|---